House Republicans to sue Pelosi remote proxy voting in pandemic

 The rules, passed earlier this month as part of a $3 trillion aid bill that the Republican-controlled Senate so far has not taken up, allow members to vote from outside the Capitol by asking another member to vote for them.

-Without them, votes in the 435-member chamber can take hours as Representatives file in in small groups.
+Without them, votes in the 435-member chamber can take hours as representatives file inside in small groups.

+Pelosi condemned the lawsuit in a statement, calling it a “sad stunt.”

 The House is not the only element of the federal government adapting its behavior to the pandemic.
 The Supreme Court this month for the first time heard arguments by telephone.

-Reporting by Susan Cornwell; Editing by Scott Malone, Dan Grebler and Tom Brown
+Reporting by Susan Cornwell; Editing by Scott Malone, Dan Grebler, Tom Brown and Richard Chang